-Unfortunately, no. We have reached maximum capacity and are no longer able to accept new students for the 2021-22 school year.
 We highly encourage students to explore other financial aid options through our Financial Aid Office.

 Is there a GPA requirement for the program?

-There is no GPA requirement for incoming new students; however, continuing students will need to maintain a 2.0 cumulative GPA to maintain eligibility.
+There is no GPA requirement for incoming new students; however, continuing Promise students will need to maintain a 2.0 cumulative GPA to maintain eligibility.

-How is the Irvine Valley Promise funded?
+How is the Irvine Valley Promise program funded?

 Can I apply to the program as a second year student?

-No. We highly encourage second year students to explore other financial aid options through our Financial Aid Office.
+Unfortunately, no. Students must be first-time students when being accepted to the Promise program.
+We highly encourage second year students to explore other financial aid options through our Financial Aid Office.

 Yes, you would still be considered a first-time freshman in the Fall.

-What if I earned a certificate or almost attained an associates degree while I was in high school; am I still considered a first-time student?
+If I earned a certificate or almost attained an associates degree while I was in high school; am I still considered a first-time student?

 Yes!
-Even if you had advanced standing (college credits or earned a post-secondary formal award) before graduating from high school, you are still considered a first-time student.
+Even if you had advanced standing (college credits or earned a postsecondary formal award) before graduating from high school, you are still considered a first-time student.

 I am receiving emails about my residency status.
 Will this affect my admissions to the program?

-Yes.
+Yes!
 Promise students must be a CA resident or AB-540 eligible.
 If you are encountering residency issues please call Admissions and Records at 949-451-5220.